 The Code of Student Conduct applies to any individual admitted into an undergraduate or graduate course or an online program at McKendree University.
-The Code applies to any student behavior from time of enrollment through the University's confirmation of graduation.
-The University maintains conduct authority over students for any misconduct that occurred prior to a leave of absence, withdrawal, or graduation.
-If sanctioned, a hold may be placed on the student's ability to reenroll, to obtain official transcripts, and/or to graduate.
-All sanctions must be satisfied prior to reenrollment.
+The Code applies to any student behavior from the time of admission through the University's confirmation of graduation.
+The University maintains conduct authority over students for any misconduct that occurred before a leave of absence, withdrawal, or graduation.
+If sanctioned, a hold may be placed on the student's ability to reenroll, obtain official transcripts, and/or graduate.
+All sanctions must be satisfied before re-enrollment.